Chanidu26/Loan_Approval_Prediction/README.md

 The primary goal of this project is to develop a model that predicts whether a loan application will be approved or not.
 This prediction can help financial institutions streamline their loan approval processes and minimize risks.

-### Features
+### Implementation
+- **Import Dataset:** Import the dataset from Kaggle.
+- **Exploratory Data Analysis (EDA):** Analyze the dataset structure, visualize relationships between features, and identify patterns or anomalies.
+- **Data Preprocessing:** Handle missing values, encode categorical variables, and scale features to ensure consistency.
+- **Feature Engineering:** Select relevant features, remove redundant ones, and create new features to enhance model performance.
+- **Data Splitting:** Divide the dataset into training and testing sets to evaluate model performance.
-- **Model Training:** Utilizes a variety of machine learning algorithms to determine the best fit for the dataset.
+- **Model Training:** Utilize SVM and Logistic Regression machine learning algorithms to determine the best fit for the dataset.
-- **Feature Engineering:** Includes handling missing values, encoding categorical variables, and feature scaling.
+- **Cross-Validation:** Perform cross-validation to ensure the model generalizes well to unseen data.
-- **Model Evaluation:** Measures performance using metrics like accuracy, precision, recall, and F1-score.
+- **Model Evaluation:** Measure performance using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.
+- **Model Comparison:** Compare the performance of SVM and Logistic Regression based on evaluation metrics and select the best model.

 ## Data Information
 The dataset used for this project contains information on applicants such as: